PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 > <sup> **10** </sup>And you shall consecrate the fiftieth year, and proclaim liberty throughout all the land to all its inhabitants.
 It shall be a Jubilee for you; and each of you shall return to his possession, and each of you shall return to his family.\
 > — Leviticus 25:10

-The year of Jubilee represents the release from captivity and the restoration of what was lost.
-The commandment concerning the Jubilee was given by God, and the Israelites were to observe it every 50 years.
+Every 50 years the Israelites would blow a rams horn, throughout all of the land, and proclaim the year of Jubilee.
 On the year of Jubilee all of the slaves were to be set free, and everyone who had sold their land was to have it returned to them.
-The year of Jubilee was also a Sabbath year, during which the Israelites were not to work, but instead rest in the provision of God towards them.
+The year of Jubilee was a Sabbath year, during which the Israelites were not to work, but instead rest in the provision of God towards them.

-The commandment concerning the year of Jubilee was delivered to Moses in Leviticus 25.
-This was the last time that God spoke to Moses from the top of Mt.
-Sinai.
-After this, the Lord would speak to Moses in the tent of meeting.
-The fact that this was the last time God spoke to Moses from the top of Mt.
-Sinai indicates that there is something weighty and concluding about what was being said.

-The year of Jubilee is something very consequential, something very meaningful, in the heart of God.
+The year of Jubilee is something very consequential and meaningful in the heart of God.
 The observance of the Jubilee year wasn't a suggestion from God.
 It was a commandment.
+In fact, it was one of the last commandments He gave to Moses on the top of Mount Sinai.
 He was commanding His people that they would observe this year of release and restoration.
 In this commandment we see the heart of our Father.
 He is One who desires to bring His people into liberty.
 He desires to set His people free from oppression and captivity.

 ### Christ is our True Jubilee